BarionLP/Ametrin.Optional/README.md

 # Ametrin.Optional

-A modern, allocation-free library providing robust optional types for .NET.
-It offers a flexible and efficient way to handle nullable values, errors, and exceptions with a fluent, monadic API.
+A modern, allocation-free library providing robust optional types for .NET, offering a flexible and efficient way to handle nullable values, errors, and exceptions with a fluent, monadic API.

+### Options vs. Exceptions
+Exceptions are relatively expensive and are best reserved for unexpected failures and programmer mistakes.
+For expected errors (like invalid user input or parse failures), it's often better to return a lightweight value the caller must handle.
+This makes error handling explicit, cheap, and hard to ignore without using exceptions for normal control flow.

 ```bash
 dotnet add package Ametrin.Optional